ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Privacy Assurance Mechanism:**

-A way of ensuring the privacy of Workflow data represented on a public Mainnet. - permissionless vs public - to discuss and review.
+A way of ensuring the privacy of Workflow data represented on a distributed ledger technology (CCSM) network.

 **Proof of Correctness:**